 What Is Campbell University Known For?

 - The 5% student loan default rate at Campbell is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

 - Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Campbell.

 - In 2017-2018, 46% of the faculty were full-time.

 - A student who earns a bachelor's degree from Campbell makes roughly $45,900 a year.
 This is 12% more than their peers from other colleges and universities.

 Campbell University Rankings

-The following table lists the notable rankings from College Factual that Campbell has received.
+The following table lists some notable awards Campbell has earned from around the web.

 Where Is Campbell University?

 You can apply to Campbell online at: https://www.campbell.edu/apply/